Aldi takes on U.S. rivals with scores of new products

 Rival German discount grocery chain Lidl, which opened its first U.S. stores last summer, also aims to grow in the United States, pricing products at up to 50 percent cheaper than competitors.

-Aldi is also expanding in Britain, where store openings by traditional market leaders Tesco Plc (TSCO.L), Sainsbury’s (SBRY.L), Asda (WMT.N) and Morrisons (MRW.L) have slowed to a trickle.
+Aldi is also expanding in Britain, where store openings by traditional market leaders Tesco Plc, Sainsbury’s , Asda and Morrisons have slowed to a trickle.
 The company aims to have 1,000 UK stores by 2022, up from 762, a top Aldi executive told Reuters in March.
+(Reporting by Richa Naidu; Editing by Richard Chang)